tharumbun/astrowind/src/content/post/from-wordpress-to-astro.md

 WordPress (celebrating its 20 years powering most websites on the Internet) is a great platform with a lot of features and flexibility, but I've recently decided to move to Astro.

+Powered by Astro, this kokitree site lives on Github and (was) delployed to Cloudflare Page.
+Simply decoupled.

 In this blog post, I will share my motivations behind this shift and the reasons why I believe Astro is the right choice for the next chapter of my blogging adventure.

 **Speed and Performance**